samjones00/docs/docs/_documentation/netcore-windows-desktop.md

 ### Publishing your App with binaries

-The unique characteristics of Web Apps affords us different ways of publishing your App, e.g. to save users from needing to install the
+The unique characteristics of Sharp Apps affords us different ways of publishing your App, e.g. to save users from needing to install the
 `app` tool you can run `publish` in your App's directory:

     $ app publish